Unified Reporting, Merchandise Financial Planning, and Assortment Planning at Takko Fashion

 Benefitting from a single point-of-truth, increased automation, and detailed planning and simulations

 Takko Fashion, with more than 1,900 stores in 17 countries and close to 18,000 employees worldwide, is one of the largest fashion discount stores in Europe.
-After exploring the market for a critically needed merchandise planning system, Takko decided to adopt Board's all-in-one platform to create an integrated solution for merchandise and assortment planning.
+After exploring the market for a critically needed merchandise planning system, Takko decided to adopt the Board Intelligent Planning Platform to create an integrated solution for merchandise and assortment planning.
 With the help of celver AG's planning experts, the Merchandise Financial Planning solution went live at Takko Fashion in just three months, followed by an assortment planning system that has a direct interface to the order management process.
 Today, the end-to-end solution makes the company's merchandise control and assortment planning far more efficient.

 - Industry: Fashion & Luxury